 But where to start?
-Follow the four steps outlined below on our Ireland Trip Planner to turn your daydream into your dream come true!
+Follow the five steps outlined below on our Ireland Trip Planner to turn your daydream into a dream come true!

 Juggling busy schedules, work priorities, family duties, and other personal and professional obligations means that travel and vacation dates are usually relegated to specific slots in your schedules when everyone in your group is available.

 By choosing custom travel, you have full control over the dates you travel, as well as the duration that works best for you.

 You’ll also get to choose the season you visit Ireland, as each season has its merits!
 Hike through the wildflowers in the crisp spring air by visiting in spring, visit in peak season in summer to take full advantage of all Ireland has to offer, or head to the Emerald Isle in autumn after school’s back in to experience the magical season of Samhain, the predecessor of Halloween.

 Where do you want to go?
 The world is your oyster!
 The Emerald Isle is full of gems to explore.
 To help you out, we’ve broken down the island into a few biteable chunks.

 Read on for a short overview of each region or click the below links!

 Most visitors to Ireland start in Dublin due to the airport’s great flight connections, so chances are you’ll end up staying at least one night in Dublin – though most people want more!
 This compact yet cosmopolitan city founded by Vikings is a fun place to explore day and night, and its colourful streets are alive with a rich history.

 The ever-changing city of Belfast, along with the wild Causeway Coast, have been named Lonely Planet’s top region to visit in 2018.
 By hiking the Causeway Coast, you’ll visit amazing castles, Game of Thrones filming locations, adorable harbours, rugged sea stacks, and sheer cliffs – culminating at the wild Giant’s Causeway, a unique geological formation of of 40,00o joined basalt columns.